Funding Opportunities

 The Opportunity

-The CSCI is pleased to be able to provide grants to climate adaptation and resilience professionals to create or advance a climate resilience plan or project in collaboration with a community that is on the front lines of the climate crisis.
+The CSCI is pleased to be able to provide grants to climate adaptation professionals to create or advance a climate resilience plan or project in collaboration with a community that is on the front lines of the climate crisis.
 The community should be represented in the application and effort by a community-based organization and a local, regional or Tribal government entity, as defined below.

 Diagram that describes the Steps to Resilience (StR) framework.